 Putt away under the lights at Glow Golf.
 Photo courtesy of the venue

-18. Believe it or not, some of Long Island's best mini-golf venues are indoors, including Monster Mini Golf in Deer Park and Glowgolf at Roosevelt Field Mall in Garden City.
+18. Believe it or not, some of Long Island's best mini-golf venues are indoors, including Monster Mini Golf in Deer Park and Glowgolf at Roosevelt Field mall in Garden City.
 Older kids will get a kick out of the extra entertainment at these venues, including laser mazes and video games.

 19. Done enough ice skating?
-Try roller skating at Hot Skates in Lynbrook or United Skates of America in Seaford or the American Legion hall in Greenport.
+Try roller skating at United Skates of America in Seaford or the American Legion hall in Greenport.

-20. The Vanderbilt Museum's planetarium hosts stargazing events, and currently a program about black holes, and even a show starring Sesame Street characters.
+20. The Vanderbilt Museum's planetarium hosts stargazing events. and in January 2019 its Solar System Odessy show.
+It even has a show starring Sesame Street Characters.

-21. Let the talented crew at the Long Island Puppet Theater entertain you with a show featuring their hand-crafted puppets
+21. Let the talented crew at the Long Island Puppet Theater entertain you with their hand-crafted puppets.

 22. Need a break?
 Grab a bite and catch up on email while your kids have a blast at a play café such as Sippy Cups Cafe in Seaford or Lolli Bop Cafe & Play in Lawrence.

-24. Keep your kids' creative juices flowing by registering them for art classes.
+24. Keep your kids' creative juices flowing by registering them for an art class.

-Warm up with a cup of delicious hot chocolate at Toast.
+Warm up with a tasty cup of hot chocolate.
 Photo by Thien Nguyen August

-26. Set up the ideal winter date with your little ones at one of these Long Island spots that make the richest, yummiest hot cocoa around.
+26. Set up an ideal winter date with your little ones at one of these Long Island spots that make the richest, yummiest hot cocoa around.